woossi0/suite/docs/usermanual/source/dataadmin/mrsid/index.rst

 #.
 Click :guilabel:`Next` and continue the installation process.

-.. note:: If you have already installed OpenGeo Suite but not this component, you and can re-run the installer and select only this option.
+.. note:: If you have already installed Boundless Suite but not this component, you and can re-run the installer and select only this option.

 Continue reading at the :ref:`dataadmin.mrsid.verify` section.